fanqingsong/fastapi-hive/docs/why.md

 ---

 Here is the ideal folder structure layout from developers' perspective.
-For each of service package(heartbeat and prediction), there is one module folder for containing all functional code files.
+For each of service container_name(heartbeat and prediction), there is one module folder for containing all functional code files.

 Furthermore, developers do not have to register function into app, such as router.